rimkute/blog/about.md

 I work on AI/ML, business operations, and manufacturing innovation.

-Write about the site.
+Write about on this site.

-Email: hello@belmanco.us
+Email: your@email.com